raspberrypilearning/ambient-art/en/step_1.md

 <span style="color: #0faeb0">There are two **Flight Units**</span> on the ISS, both of which contain Sense HATs.
 The [Astro Pi Mission Zero Challenge](https://astro-pi.org/mission-zero/) is an opportunity for you to write code and have it run in space.
 </p>

-You will:
+You are going to make some design decisions to meet the requirements of the Mission Zero challenge.
+These are:

-+ Take readings from the Sense HAT colour sensor
+1. Use the colour sensor to read one or more colours.
-+ Use the LED matrix to display images or text
+1. Output an image, animation, or colour to the LED matrix.
-+ Make sure your program runs for no more than thirty seconds.
+1. Ensure that your program runs for no more than 30 seconds.

 ### Try it